aws/aws-sdk-js-v3/clients/client-inspector2/README.md

 AWS SDK for JavaScript Inspector2 Client for Node.js, Browser and React Native.

 <p>Amazon Inspector is a vulnerability discovery service that automates continuous scanning for
-security vulnerabilities within your Amazon EC2 and Amazon ECR environments.</p>
+security vulnerabilities within your Amazon EC2, Amazon ECR, and Amazon Web Services Lambda environments.</p>

 ## Installing